Mbed-TLS/mbedtls/programs/fuzz/README.md

 These targets were meant to be used with oss-fuzz but can be used in other contexts.

-This code was contributed by Philippe Antoine ( Catena cyber ).
+This code was contributed by Philippe Antoine (Catena cyber) and Marc Heuse (SRLabs).

 How to run?
 ------